-- Length: - o This document counts toward the 50-page limit on the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven single-spaced pages for their candidate's statement that reflects their own assessments of their accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
-Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two single-spaced pages, addressing the area of excellence, as a section introduction in the chosen area of excellence (either Teaching, Research, or Service). - In cases where the candidate undergoes unit-level review at another campus (Business and O'Neill School), an accommodation with the page-length expectations of those campuses may be needed. - Style: - Candidates are cautioned to describe their work in clear language that can be understood by readers from other disciplines.
+- Length: - \circ $\;$ This document counts toward the 50-page limit on the dossier. - Candidates for promotion and/or tenure should prepare a maximum of seven single-spaced pages for their candidate's statement that reflects their own assessments of their accomplishments in teaching, research and creative activity, and service (for tenured or tenure-track faculty); teaching and service (for clinical and lecturer faculty); or performance, professional development, and service (for librarians).
+Prospects for continued development in these areas must be addressed. - Candidates have the option to limit the Candidate's Statement to five pages and include two singlespaced pages, addressing the area of excellence, as a section introduction in the chosen area of excellence (either Teaching, Research, or Service). - Candidates who do not choose the Balanced-Integrative DEI Case type have the option to include a discussion of diversity, equity, and inclusion, according to department or school requirements, as an addition4 to the candidate statement itself.
+This should be part of the same file (PDF) but clearly marked as separate.
+This does not count as part of the 5- or 7-page limit but does count as part of the overall 50-page limit (candidate statement, addition, and main dossier).
+Candidates using the Balanced-Integrative DEI Case Type will including DEI within the regular five- to seven-page candidate statement. - \circ $\,$ $\,$ For the Balanced-Integrative DEI Case, the candidate statement: - Presents a philosophy of diversity, equity, and inclusion that is evidenced through related activities and achievements.
+This is similar to a teaching philosophy in that it spells out, when necessary, specific targeted areas of focus within DEI-related activities.
+(A separate philosophy of diversity, equity, and inclusion statement may be presented, with a more condensed version included in the candidate statement itself.)